carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 >
 >
 > >## Discuss
-> >*An art museum is keen to make a newly acquired digitised collection of 20,000 Southeast Asian photographs more discoverable within the main museum image search.
-Aside from a collection level description noting the provenance of the collection from a 19th century English explorer, the individual images have very little in the way of item level description except for some captions ascribed by the collector.
-A model will be trained to classify these images.
-In order to build the training data set, the art museum is considering setting up a public crowdsourcing project is set up asking members of the public to tag a set of images with as many descriptive words as they can.*
+> >*A museum is keen to make a newly acquired digitised collection of 20,000 Southeast Asian late 19th century photographs more discoverable within the main catalogue.
+The photographs are the work of an English traveler, and aside from captions handwritten by him, the individual photographs have very little in the way of item level description.
+A model will be trained to help classify the photographs (places, people, events, objects) and the new machine generated descriptive tags added to the catalogue records.
+To create the training set from which the model will learn, a crowdsourcing project will bet set-up asking members of the public to add their own descriptive tags to a subset of the images.*
 > >
 > >
 > {: .solution}